 By Jennifer Valentine-Miller

-I attended senior school (Comprehensive) in the rom the 1970s to early 1980s.
-Many conversations at school- reunions constantly feedback the same message “our school let us down”, and Faith school students also say the same thing.
+I attended senior school (Comprehensive) during the 1970’s to early 1980’s.
+Many conversations at school-reunions constantly feedback the same message “our school let us down”, and Faith school students are also saying the same thing.

 Campaign groups like “No More Faith School .org uk” are asking for public funding towards religious groups in order for them to evangelize to children who are disillusioned when they leave school having completed their time as Lower 6 or Upper 6 students.

-And it seems according to reports that Faith schools are having a “negative impact on social cohesion, foster segregation of children on social, ethnic and religious lines, and undermine choice and equality” (No-more-faithschools.org).
+It seems, according to reports, that Faith schools are having a “negative impact on social cohesion, foster segregation of children on social, ethnic and religious lines, and undermine choice and equality” (No-more-faithschools.org).
 In other words, the report is saying if you attended a faith school it does not look good on your CV to the “outside world”.
 The anti report goes on to say that, “children living in England deserve the best – the law expects schools to demonstrate that they are encouraging pupils to take a respectful and tolerant stance towards those who hold values different from their own.
 Ofsted acts robustly and impartially to ensure all children in England receive a good education.”

 Following on from ongoing claims of sexual exploitation within schools – leaders “have not ensured that safeguarding procedures have been sufficiently robust to keep pupils safe at all times,” inspectors found.
 Also, school’s leaders have not ensured that all staff employed at the school has routinely undergone the necessary vetting checks, which compromises pupils’ welfare.“ (Secularism.org.uk 2019).